 11.4.
-Grading
+GRADING

-- The student should secure 60 per cent marks separately in theory and practical and 65 per cent marks in aggregate to secure a pass in the course.
-Students who secure marks below 65 per cent in a course will be treated as Reappearance (RA). - Each course shall carry a maximum of 100 marks for purpose of grading.
+- The student should secure 60 per cent marks separately in theory and practical and 65 per cent marks in aggregate to secure a pass in the subject.
+Students who secure marks below 65 per cent in a subject will be treated as Reappearence (RA). - Each subject shall carry a maximum of 100 marks for purpose of grading.
 The grading shall be done as grade point, i.e., the percentage of marks earned in a subject is divided by ten.
-The grade point is expressed on a 10 point scale up to two decimals. - The reappearance examinations for the candidates who fail in a course or courses will be held in the subsequent semester. - Students who did not fulfill the required minimum attendance of 80 per cent will be awarded 'E' grade and has to repeat the course.
+The grade point is expressed on a10 point scale up to two decimals. - The reappearance examinations for the candidates who fail in a subject or subjects will be held in the subsequent semester. - Students who did not fulfill the required minimum attendance of 80 per cent will be awarded 'E' grade and has to repeat the subject.